If the information you are searching for is not in this document, please ask.

 This field will be use for both the configuration of the grid’s column, and the form’s field.

-: where you can put all the properties you want specifically to be set on the grid’s column.$width
+$column: where you can put all the properties you want specifically to be set on the grid’s column.$width: a shortcut property that can substitute $column: { width } or $column: { flex }.

 By default, a column gets flex:1 unless you specify $width.
 A value of 8 and higher is considered width’s pixels,